aznxluvlyguy4u/wiki1/Products Module - Environment variables.md

 - the `env` key can be: _prod_ or _dev_, when in `dev` the API will show FULL STACKTRACES when an error occurs, MAKE SURE TO set _env_ to `prod` when deploying to _production_ to not leak sensitive information.

+- take special notice of urls with *trailing* slashes, *those are not accidental*...

 ## Local